Code-Institute-Submissions/wfpblife/README.md

     * recipe performance (number of views, ratings, etc.)
     * recipe download or print facility
 * To maintain content quality the site could incorporate moderation (initially from the site owner but then through volunteer moderators)
+* To improve user experience by including _Forgotten Password_ functionality

 ***
 ## Technologies Used